 1st Innkeepers: Over the years, the main house has been the residence of a number of prominent local families.
 Karol and Betsy Paterman acquired the main building from the owner of the Ashland textile mill in 1987 and spent almost two years redecorating.
 They installed some fireplaces, a commercial kitchen and bathrooms.
 The Inn opened for business in 1989.

 The Paterman’s acquired today’s Carriage House from the Shaw family in 1990.
 Bob Shaw had owned the building for 22 years.
 He wanted to spend part of the year in Florida, and needed the proceeds from the sale to buy a Florida home.
 The Paterman’s spent over a year installing guest facilities.
-They earned coveted three star ratings from AAA and Mobil prior to selling.
+They earned coveted three star ratings from Mobil prior to selling.

 2nd Innkeepers: Gaye and Jim Dunlop purchased the Inn in 2001.
 The Dunlop’s transformed guest and public room décor.
 They also added a range of amenities including additional fireplaces, double whirlpool baths and central air conditioning.
 They acquired membership in the coveted Select Registry Group.